callumrollo/callumrollo.github.io/content/pages/about.md

 Slug: aboutme
 Summary: All about me

 I work with marine gliders, specifically the integration on Acoustic Doppler Current Profilers (ADCPs) onto gliders to directly measure currents in the ocean.
 The specific glider I work with is SG637 "Omura" equipped with a 1MHz ADCP.

-Data and live location information from this glider and others in the UEA glider fleet is available on the [UEA glider website](ueaglider.uea.ac.uk/).
+Data and live location information from this glider, and others in the fleet, is available on the [UEA glider website](ueaglider.uea.ac.uk/).
 I am open to collaborations in physical oceanography.
 Especially projects involving ADCPs on autonomous platforms, shelf break processes and open source science initiatives.

-I am an amateur pythonista, leader of [UEA python](https://ueapy.github.io/) and proponent of free software for science.
+I am an amateur Pythonista, leader of [UEA python](https://ueapy.github.io/) and proponent of free software for science.
 Several of my projects are available on my [github](https://github.com/callumrollo).

 ### Curriculum Vitae